 I’m writing Tina regularly.
 She sends me her magic book, ‘The Occult’ by Colin Wilson.
 It seems pretty scientific and logical, as long as you believe in magic.
 It calls magic our ‘sixth sense.’ explaining how to do all types of magical routines, like astrology, numerology, Tarot, and the paranormal.
 We write mostly about astrology since we both love looking at the stars.
 It is a system describing personality differences, twelve signs that in total encompasses all human traits, an ancient psychology.
 My moodiness fits my Cancer sign.
 I’m a home body and always have money.
 I don’t care for that prediction.
 Tina writes that I shouldn’t feel imprisoned by my sign; if another seems better, I can embrace it.
 Use the knowledge to understand yourself and others.
 This heresy fits my belief that I have to be myself.
 With this new point of view, astrology seems logical and sensible.
 It’s belief that makes it work, which sounds like what the priest used to say in Catholic CCD.
 Suspending skepticism opens up other senses that see the world as other than pure cause and effect – the human factor that befuddles scientists.
 I guess we are pretty arrogant.
 Tina wants to experience the full range of human characteristics by trying to embrace the traits of each sign as the moon waxes and wanes; I want to understand myself better.
 I suggest she give each sign a year to broaden her experience at each.
 We enjoy this type of communication.
 My hope is to visit New York at Christmas vacation, if I can just get my folks to visit Aunt Helen’s in New England.

 My friendship/relationship with Lydia continues to blossom.
 We swim with each other every morning and evening.
 When she tries to ride her bike with all the boys, the mud puddle jumping isn’t her style.
-We went to the movies – Tom Sawyer – which wasn’t very romantic.
+We go to the movies – Tom Sawyer – which wasn’t very romantic.
 We keep it as buddies who hold hands.
 My sex drive has completely disappeared, after my weekend with Joey.
 Am I really gay and not interested in girls?
 Is what I have done too much, traumatizing me about sex?
 Have I retreated back to pre-puberty, kind of like Tom Sawyer?
 Without raging hormones I feel relieved.
 I like girls naturally.
 Should I be concerned that I seem to like everyone?
 I try putting these thoughts about relationships into my swim log..
 I write about Joey and the wild experiences we have shared in contrast to the even texture of life as a jock.
 One rainy evening, Scott and I are waiting for our rides home.
 He asks to swap logs, which I feel is cool.
 I have been careful not to put anything about gay sex in mine.
 He still seems hung up on himself.
-Even though I hadn’t been bothered lately by that problem myself, I can identify with it.
+Even though I haven’t been bothered lately by that problem myself, I can identify with it.
 He calls me up after reading my log.
 He asks a bunch about the partying I did with Joey, especially having sex with Sweet Jane.
 He’s incredulous that I can have sex with someone I just met and not see her again.

 “Don’t you want to see her?”